 Research Fellow, Oxford Centre for Islamic Studies

-"The richness of Islamic intellectual tradition lies not in its age, but in its continuous relevance to contemporary questions of faith, ethics, and human purpose(Mock Data)."
+"The richness of Islamic intellectual tradition lies not in its age, but in its continuous relevance to contemporary questions of faith, ethics, and human purpose."

 Research Fellow, Oxford Centre for Islamic Studies